 Here are some some examples of kind (1), sentences that are odd or have odd consequences:

 A chimaera is a chimaera.

-As examples of kind (2), ambiguous sentences that can be true or false according to the interpretation given to them, consider:
+As examples of kind (2), ambiguous sentences that can be true or false depending on how they are interpreted, consider:

 All the apostles are twelve.

 The infinite are finite.

 As an example of kind (3), sentences that are not puzzling in themselves but only when they occur in a definite context (“case,” casus), consider: